-Denver native Susan Froyd studied English, Art and finally Journalism at Metro State University of Denver, and also managed movie theaters, sold art supplies and was a buyer in the stationery and greeting card industry, before landing at the weekly Denver newspaper Westword as Arts and Culture Editor in 1992.
-Twenty-two years of coverage later, she’s still at it and not over her love affair with Denver’s cultural scene.
-Not so much a critic as she is a cheerleader for the city’s fine- and performing-arts communities, Susan feels privileged to serve all the vibrant artists in all disciplines who make our town a more engaging place to live.
+Susan Froyd is a Denver native who studied English, Art and finally Journalism at Metro State University, and also managed movie theaters and sold art supplies before landing at Westword in 1992.
+Decades later, she still feels privileged to serve the vibrant artists in all disciplines who make our town a more engaging place to live.

 4 days ago | Arts and Culture

 Rick Griffith, the design maven and letterpress wizard of MATTER Studio, has a whole different way of approaching commerce as a community-based social action.
 In his world, every person — rich or poor, black or white, unschooled or highly overeduc...

 Think you can get through the next few weeks without hitting the mall or setting foot inside a big box store?
 It isn’t necessary to empty your pockets soullessly on plastic junk and electronics just to make that space under the ChristmaHanuKwanzaa...

 5 days ago | 100 Colorado Creatives